Are You Secretly APP? –Here’s What You Can Do About It.

 Indeed, it’s a very good idea to make sure that at least some of the members of this group are in fact outside professional philosophy, whether because they’re in different disciplines, or because they are outside the Professional Academic State altogether.

-Then be in regular communication with them, engage philosophically with them as often as is humanly possible, and above all, engage regularly in collective activity that quietly, or not so quietly, subverts professional academic philosophy.
+Then be in regular communication with them, engage philosophically with them as often as is humanly possible, and above all, engage regularly in a collective activity that quietly, or not so quietly, subverts professional academic philosophy.

 In other words: together with the other members of your alternative philosophical community, explicitly or implicitly tell professional academic philosophy to fuck off, and then actually enjoy your philosophical life, for a change.